ADoebele/Coindesk-Sentiment-Application-US-Sectors/README.md

-# Sector-Sentiment-Preprocessing
+# Coindesk-Sentiment-Application-US-Sectors

-The R-File handles preprocessing of US-Sector, Sentiment(Estimated with articles from Coindesk.com) and FARMA5 data and performs a static regression.
+This section is part of the sentiment analysis on Coindesk news.
+It handles preprocessing of US-Sector, Sentiment(Estimated with articles from Coindesk.com) and FARMA5 data.

-This File consists of two parts.
-In the first part the data is preprocessed and in the secon part, weekly levels are created and a static regression is performed.
+A static regression is performed to examine the relationship between blockchain sentiment and returns in US sectors.

+Additionally, a GARCH(1,1) model is implemented for further analysis on conditional volatitily in returns.

-Necessary Sector/Sentiment and FARMA5 Data is provided.
+All necessary Sector/Sentiment and FARMA5 Data is provided.